Best Shops, Malls, Markets and Bargains

 Shopping in Budapest offers plenty of options to find good bargains.

-If you love charming, small shops with unique products, instead of the faceless shopping centres you’ll find quite a few of them.
+If you prefer charming, small shops with unique products, over the faceless shopping centres you’ll find quite a few of them too.

 It’s good to have some information where and what to buy to make your shopping a rewarding experience.